dkrovi2/appliedstats/transformations.md

 \begin{center}\includegraphics{transformations_files/figure-latex/unnamed-chunk-19-1} \end{center}

-Looking at a fitted versus residuals plot verifies that there likely are not any issue with the assumptions of this model, which Breusch-Pagan and Shapiro-Wilk tests verify.
+Looking at a fitted versus residuals plot verifies that there likely are not any issues with the assumptions of this model, which Breusch-Pagan and Shapiro-Wilk tests verify.

 ```r